Crunchyalex/AnalogForms/README.md

 = Math.Round( ( ( Form.TheBasics.Date.DayOfYear + 6) / 7 ) % 2 ) == 0
 ```
 This code translates the provided date into "Day of Year", a number between 1-366 (31st of December being number 366 on leap years).
 Then, we do some cute arithmatic (+ 6 and divide by 7) This gives us the current week number.
-We then follow this by taking the [modulos] (https://en.wikipedia.org/wiki/Modulo_operation) of 2 which either gives us 1 or 0.
-If it's 0, we're even, if it's 1, we're uneven!
+We then follow this by taking the [modulos](https://en.wikipedia.org/wiki/Modulo_operation) of 2, which returns 1 or 0.
+If it's 0 we're even and if it's 1 we're uneven!

 ### shiftDay
 Here, we figure out which week day it is, followed by the use of our newly created ```isEvenWeek``` to figure out which particular shift day it is!